muskaanagg20/Spotify-SQL-Data-Analysis/README.md

 ## Overview

 This project involves the analysis of a **Spotify dataset** using **SQL** to extract insights about artists, albums, tracks, and user interactions.
-The primary goal is to perform advanced SQL querying, optimize query performance, and practice SQL best practices on a real-world dataset.
-The project covers the full spectrum from **data normalization** to complex **window functions**.
+The primary goal is to perform advanced SQL querying and practice SQL best practices on a real-world dataset.
+The project covers the full spectrum from **basic SQL queries** to complex **window functions**.

 ---